deepbsd/deepbsd.github.io/_posts/2018-05-22-Saying_Goodbye_to_My_Molar.markdown

 pre-existing condition.
 He asked if I had extractions when I was a young boy getting orthodonture work and braces.
 I said I had.
 He said that in the old days (yes, I am old) orthodontists did that, but they eventually realized this was a dumb idea.
-Perhaps because it jeopardized surrounding teeth that no longer has the support for the root systems of nearby teeth and could eventually cause fractures in surrounding teeth?
+Perhaps because it jeopardized surrounding teeth that no longer had the support for the root systems of nearby teeth and could eventually cause fractures in surrounding teeth?
 Well, I had one of those.

 # The Root Canal that Wasn't